torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

-That said, for our above example, since the bias setting is explicit and _DSD is present, both GPIOs will be treated as active with a high polarity and Linux will configure the pins in this state until a driver reprograms them differently.
+That said, for our above example, since the bias setting is explicit and _DSD is present, both GPIOs will be treated as active with a high polarity and GNU/Linux will configure the pins in this state until a driver reprograms them differently.

 It is possible to leave holes in the array of GPIOs.
 This is useful in